• Home

 Peonies

 But my absolute favorite thing to see in the garden is the peony buds!
 Oh, I just love peonies!!!!
 Don’t you?
-The big flower heads with all the petals and the beautiful shades of pinks and red…they are just the perfect addition to any garden!
+The big flower heads with all the petals and the beautiful shades of pink and red… are just the perfect addition to any garden!

 Peonies are finicky and don’t really like to be moved so my advice is to decide on a spot when you first plant them.